Elliot Jaffee

-Elliot Jaffee was an American television series, which aired 1931 to 1932 on experimental television station W2XAB (now WCBS-TV).
+Elliot Jaffee is an American television series, which aired 1931 to 1932 on experimental television station W2XAB (now WCBS-TV).
 Featuring the tenor of the same name, it was a live music series on mechanical television.
 Jaffee was also a radio performer during the early 1930s.
 None of the episodes still exist, as methods to record live television were not developed until late 1947.
 The series aired in a 15-minute time-slot.

 Scheduling

 Aired on Saturdays, it typically aired at 8:00PM, and was followed by a segment with Lilyan Crossman.